EDCD/EDDI/SpeechResponder/Variables.md

   - *updatedat* - the timestamp at which the station information was last updated
   - *commoditiesupdatedat* - the timestamp at which the station commodities information was last updated

-#### Destination station

-Information about your destination station is available under the *destinationstation* object.
-Any values might be missing, depending on EDDI's configuration and the information available about the station.
-Values are as described in the 'Station' object.

 #### Home station

 Information about your home station is available under the *homestation*  object.